asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 ### Applied to Agile

-This is how I describe Shu-Ha-Ri as applied to a Scrum team.
+This is how I describe Shu-Ha-Ri as applied to a team learning Scrum.

 #### Shu